The next release of Flow, 0.34, will include a few important changes to object

 .

-One convenient way to remember when something is covariant vs. contravariant is
+One convenient way to remember when something is covariant vs. contravariant is to think about "input" and "output."

-Parameters are in an input position, often called a “negative” position.
+Parameters are in an input position, often called a "negative" position.
+Complex types are contravariant in their input positions.

-Return is an output position, often called a “positive” position.
-Complex
+Return is an output position, often called a "positive" position.
+Complex types are covariant in their output positions.

 Property Invariance

-Just as function types are composed of parameter and return types, so too are
+Just as function types are composed of parameter and return types, so too are object types composed of property types.
+Thus, the subtyping relationship between objects is derived from the subtyping relationships of their properties.

-object properties can be read and written.
-That is, properties are both input
+However, unlike functions which have input parameters and an output return, object properties can be read and written.
+That is, properties are both input and output.

 Let’s see how this works for two simple object types: